mersad95zd/mersad95zd.github.io/_pages/about.md

   - /about.html
 ---

+I'm an AI Research Scientist at Ground Truth Analytics (GTA) working on deep learning based satellite imagery for agricultural applications.
-I am a 5th-year PhD student in the _ECE department_ at [Rice University](https://eceweb.rice.edu/).
-I work in the _Machine Learning and Information processing Laboratory (MLI Lab)_ and have been lucky to be advised by [Reinhard Heckel](http://reinhardheckel.com/).
+I recently graduated from [Rice University](https://eceweb.rice.edu/) _ECE department_.
+There, I worked in the _Machine Learning and Information processing Laboratory (MLI Lab)_ and was very lucky to be advised by [Reinhard Heckel](http://reinhardheckel.com/).
-Previously, I graduated with my BSc in _EE_ from [Sharif University of Technology](http://ee.sharif.edu/~web/en/).
+Before that, I did my undergrad in _EE_ at [Sharif University of Technology](http://ee.sharif.edu/~web/en/).

-I enjoy studying the performance and reliability of _Machine Learning for inverse problems_, especially image reconstruction tasks.
-My current focus is on (1) understanding adversarial and distributional robustness of image reconstruction methods in the context of accelerated MRI reconstruction and (2) developing more robust models.
+I'm highly passionate about _AI for Good_.
+In particular, I enjoy studying the performance and reliability of _Deep Learning_ models in computer vision applications such as image classification and image reconstruction.

 ## News

++ [Aug 2023] **Research:** New paper "IR-FRestormer: Iterative Refinement with Fourier-Based Restormer for Accelerated MRI Reconstruction" accepted to WACV 2024.
++ [May 2023] **Work:** I joined GTA to work with a brilliant group to revolutionize agriculture via satellite imagery.
+We work on a variety of data-driven approaches to enhance global food security.
++ [May 2023] **Research:** I successfully defended my [Ph.D. thesis](https://scholarship.rice.edu/handle/1911/115153)!
 + [May 2022] **Research:** New paper "Test-time training can close the natural distribution shift performance gap in deep learning based compressed sensing" accepted to ICML 2022 [[paper](https://arxiv.org/pdf/2204.07204), [Code](https://github.com/MLI-lab/ttt_for_deep_learning_cs)].
 + [May 2022] **Research:** I'll join Nvidia Research as an _Applied Research Scientist Intern_ for Summer 2022; very excited about it!
 + [Jun 2021] **Research:** New paper “Accelerated MRI with un-trained neural networks” accepted to IEEE Transactions on Computational Imaging [[paper](https://arxiv.org/pdf/2007.02471), [code](https://github.com/MLI-lab/ConvDecoder)].